 Compensation for Injured Victims

-If you have been injured as the result of a dog attack, you may be able to seek compensation for damages such as medical expenses, lost wages as a result of being unable to work, costs involving hospitalization, surgery and medications and pain and suffering.
+If you have been injured as the result of a dog attack, you may be able to seek compensation for damages such as medical expenses, lost wages due to missed days at work, and pain & suffering.
 In addition, victims may also claim other damages including cost of cosmetic surgery, expenses for psychological therapy and the emotional trauma caused by scarring and disfigurement.
 An experienced Pennsylvania dog bite lawyer will be able to advise injured victims and their families about their legal rights and options.